 What worked and what didn’t:

-The kids liked it very much, the adults liked it very much too!
-The smokiness from the peppers and the floral punch of the thyme infused olive oil work well with the couscous, whose slightly slippery structure is nicely offset with the crunch of the pine nuts.
+The kids liked it very much, as did the adults!
+The smokiness from the peppers and the floral punch of the thyme infused olive oil work well with the pearl couscous, whose slightly slippery structure is offset by the crunch of the pine nuts.
 Nothing to fault it and on the table in about 20-25 minutes.

 The recipe is accurate, easy to follow and serves 4 persons.